 You can control who can see the messages and photos posted on your Facebook page by adjusting your privacy settings.
-On a laptop computer, choose the upside-down arrow on the top right of any Facebook page (▼) and select Settings from the drop-down menu to see the options on the left-hand side of the page.
+On a laptop computer, choose the upside-down arrow on the top right of any Facebook page (▼) and select Settings & Privacy from the drop-down menu to see the options.

-Look out for the green numbers in this ebooklet.
+Look out for the green numbers in this e-booklet.